 Posted on June 14, 2017 by Heritage

 This is Part 3 of a multi-part series on deciphering the anchor bolt drawings you will receive from Heritage when you order your custom-designed steel building.
-To catch up with our multi-part series, Part 1 is available here.
 While it is not likely that you will be pouring your own concrete, a basic understanding of how to read these plans can potentially save you costly and time-consuming mistakes from mis-placed bolts.
 Please refer your concrete company to this series, or directly to your project consultant, if they have any questions about the plans or bolt placement.

 Heritage does not supply anchor bolts.
 When your building is delivered, you will ideally have your foundation already poured and cured so that erection can begin immediately.
 Since the bolts are part of the foundation construction, it is the customer’s responsibility to purchase the proper quantity and sizes of bolts.
 For structural columns, Heritage does not recommend drilling expansion bolts into an already poured foundation; the best way to ensure maximum structural integrity of your steel building is to place the bolts as directed when pouring the concrete.
 The only anchor bolts that should be drilled in are those for walk door frames.